Skip to main content

 Instructor Qualifications

-Master’s degree in Education (preferably in adult/continuing education) and 3 years teaching experience at the high school and/or college level.
+Master’s degree in Education with an emphasis on educational foundations and methods, plus 3 years teaching experience at the high school and/or college level.

 SOC 1010 Introduction to Sociology (SS)